top of page

 5. Backlink Profile:

-Disavow any toxic backlinks and focus on building high-quality, relevant links from reputable sources.
+Disavow any toxic backlinks (avoid doing this as best as possible) and focus on building high-quality, relevant links from reputable sources.

 If your website naturally earns backlinks, although other strategies are available, you can expect to see positive results gradually.